-Plot event symbols and labels for a moment in time
+Plot event symbols, lines, polygons and labels for one moment in time

-Reads (x, y[, z] [, size], time [, length]) data from table [or standard input] and plots how the symbol for each event should look for the specified now time.
-The reason they may differ is that events may have different lengths and we may wish to accentuate the symbol attributes in ways to draw attention to an event when it first happens and perhaps tone it down after a while to reduce clutter and focus on more recent events.
-This module is typically used in conjunction with movie where the implicit loop over time is used to call it over a time-sequence and thus plot symbols as events unfold.
+Reads (x, y[, z] [, size], time [, length] [, label]) data from table [or standard input] and plots how the symbol for each event should look for the single specified time now.
+The reason they may differ is that events may have different durations and we may wish to accentuate the symbol attributes in ways to draw attention to an event when it first appears, and perhaps tone it down after a while to reduce clutter and focus on more recent events.
+You may also wish for symbols to disappear completely after they reach their end time (we call this period the coda), or perhaps remain visible but faded, shrunk, or darkened.
+Optionally, each symbol may have a label that can be displayed for a prescribed length of time at the same time as the symbol or delayed a bit.
+This module is typically used in conjunction with movie where the implicit loop over time is used to call events over a time-sequence and thus plot symbols as the events unfold.

 For perspective view -p, optionally append /zmin/zmax. (more …)

 Choose -Ar if your input data are trajectories (for more details, see Drawing trajectories), the data format is given as x, y, time, and the “event” is the portion of that trajectories limited by the current time (now), event duration (via -L) and rise/fade periods (via -Es).
 If current time falls between two points on the trajectory then we linearly interpolate to find the current end point.